Wait almost over as Winslow train Station plans steam ahead

 The first phase of the Western Section, between Oxford and Bicester, is nearing completion, and train services from Oxford to London Marylebone are due to start running in December.
 Trains have been running from Oxford Parkway to Marylebone via Bicester Village since autumn 2015.

-The second phase links Oxford to Bedford and Milton Keynes via Aylesbury and Princes Risborough to London Marylebone.
+The second phase, due to be completed by spring 2017, links Oxford to Bedford and Milton Keynes via Aylesbury and Princes Risborough to London Marylebone.

 The new railway is forecast to boost regional gross domestic product by around £135 million and contribute to the public purse through tax revenues of £65m per annum.